-Most lessons are learnt from my C++ cpgf library.
+Most lessons are learned from my C++ cpgf library.

 I started cpgf library from very small ideas.
 I noticed there is no